Plutonomicon/cardano-transaction-lib/README.md

       # shared between `buildCtlRuntime` and `launchCtlRuntime`, as shown below
       #
       # You can refer to the final configuration value by passing a function
       # that takes a single arugment.
-Alternately, you can pass an attrset
+Alternatively, you can pass an attrset
       # directly
       runtimeConfig = final: with final; {
         network = {